lucasavila00/eval-md/docs/tests/inlay.md

 ## N-ary calls

-It adds inlay hints to n-ary calls to identifiers
+It adds inlay hints to n-ary calls to identifiers.

 ```ts
 const naryFn = (_it: string, _it2: number, _it3: boolean) => void 0;
 naryFn(/* _it: */ "abc", /* _it2: */ 123, /* _it3: */ false);
 ```

-It adds inlay hints to n-ary calls to property access expressions
+It adds inlay hints to n-ary calls to property access expressions.

 ```ts
 const naryFnObj = { fn: (_it: string, _it2: number, _it3: boolean) => void 0 };